brianephraim/monorepo/packages/mono-to-multirepo/README.md

 How do we get the best of both worlds?
 We want the turn-key multi-package versioning of Lerna, but want each package to have its own repository.

-Enter Herc.
+Enter mono-to-multirepo.

-With Herc, you write your application as you would with Lerna.
+With mono-to-multirepo, you write your application as you would with Lerna.
 Publish to NPM with Lerna.
 Commit your source as a monorepo.
 Then you publish your various packages from within your monorepo to individual Github repos.
-Essential, for each package's folder, Herc clones a an associated Github repo, deletes the repos contents at its head, copies over the contents of the package's folder, git commits and pushes.
+Essential, for each package's folder, mono-to-multirepo clones a an associated Github repo, deletes the repos contents at its head, copies over the contents of the package's folder, git commits and pushes.